We are open for the painting on ceramics activity in store !

-Céramic Café undertakes to comply with all the health measures issued by the CNESST.
+Céramic Café is committed to respecting all the health measures issued by the CNESST.

 - Plexiglas were installed in all places where distancing was not possible

-- Hand sanitizer pumps are made available to customers and employees at strategic locations.
+- Hand sanitizer pumps are available to customers and employees at strategic locations.

-- We disinfect all accessories, tables and chairs between each customer.
+- We disinfect all the accessories between each client.

-- Toilets, door handles, stair rails, and other frequently touched surfaces will be disinfected every 3 hours.
+- Toilets, doorknobs, stair railings, and other frequently touched surfaces will be disinfected every 3 hours.

-- Our employees always wear a respiratory protection mask and a visor covering its face completely.
+- Our employees wear a respiratory protection mask and an eye protection at all times.

-- Ground indications allow customers to respect the distance in anticipation of a queue.
+- Ground directions allow customers to stay in line in anticipation of a queue.